ibm-cloud-docs/log-analysis/devops/ingestion_key.md

     ```
     {: pre}

-5. Get the name of the key that is associated with the LogDNA instance.
+5. Get the name of the key that is associated with the logging instance.
 Run the [ibmcloud resource service-keys](/docs/cli?topic=cli-ibmcloud_commands_resource#ibmcloud_resource_service_keys) command:

     ```
     ibmcloud resource service-keys --instance-name INSTANCE_NAME